kuldeepsingh0330/Music-Player-with-notification-service/README.md

 ## Features

 - Create or delete Playlist
-- set any as Favoutite
+- set any song as Favoutite
 - Notification service
 - Foreground service
 - Play , pause song fron the Notification